-For personnel who are actively looking for flight or hotels with low prices for traveling to other places, or for businesses who want to track prices of flights or any types of travel accommodations for maintain their competitive edge, Octoparse works great to effortlessly collect data based on different filters without manual searches.
+For personnel who are actively looking for flight or hotels with low prices for traveling to other places, or for businesses who want to track prices of flights or any types of travel accommodations for maintaining their competitive edge, Octoparse works great to effortlessly collect data based on different filters without manual searches.

 After we got his two Octoparse crawlers, we checked out the crawlers and found out that his issue is caused by the X-path for the pagination.